nyumaya/nyumaya_audio_recognition/README.md

 python streaming_example.py --labels models/speech_command/labels.txt --graph models/speech_command/conv-res-mini_frozen.pb

 On the Pi Zero Tensorflow takes a few seconds to load.
 The demo captures audio from the default microphone.

-Accuracy is not good yet, especially on false positives.
-This will be improved in the next couple days.
+Accuracy is not perfect yet, especially on false positives.

 ## Dependencies:
 numpy,tensorflow